He survived an avalanche by clinging to a tree. Then he started digging for his girlfriend.

 They are among 21 backcountry enthusiasts killed this season in avalanches across seven U.S. states.
 Fourteen of those deaths have happened since Feb.
 1; on the same day the four skiers were killed in Utah, a snowmobiler in his 60s was killed in an avalanche in Montana, the Daily Inter Lake reported.

 The Utah accident ranks as one of the worst the state has recorded.
 It came during a week when at least 40 avalanches were reported in the mountains around Salt Lake City, according to the Utah Avalanche Center.
 Leading into that weekend, the center warned of dangerous conditions, with forecaster Toby Weed telling Fox 13 that many area slopes “are ready to avalanche right now.”
-He likened the warning to watching a train approach.
+He likened the warning to watching a train approach.“

 The two groups of skiers who would be caught in the Feb.
 6 avalanche were the first that day to visit the site, Wilson Glades.
 They knew there was an avalanche risk but brought equipment and viewed the area as less dangerous than others nearby.
 Wilson Glades is often “perceived as safer,” the report published Friday said, and as a consequence has seen “many close calls.”